 The purpose of this section is to put a spotlight on the non-democratic alienist tradition of liberal thought which forms the hidden ancestry of capitalist ideology.

-The non-democratic alienist tradition of liberal thought has two principal themes:

-- (1) the founding of non-democratic government on a social contract of subjugation, a pactum subjectionis,, and - (2) the founding of slavery on a voluntary contractual basis.
+This tradition has two principal themes: (1) the founding of non-democratic government on a social contract of subjugation, a pactum subjectionis, and (2) the founding of slavery on a voluntary contractual basis.